VildeBruhn/vildebruhn.github.io/day1/data_import.md

 ## Data included in evoTS

 Two evolutionary sequences (time series) of phenotypic change are included in the evoTS package.
 The data are from the diatom lineage _Stephanodiscus yellowstonensis_ and were originally published in [Theriot _et al._ (2006)](https://www.cambridge.org/core/journals/paleobiology/article/abs/late-quaternary-rapid-morphological-evolution-of-an-endemic-diatom-in-yellowstone-lake-wyoming/B28737E2C2B8FBEC5D0577B5757401A5).
-Each trait consists of 63 samples spanning almost 14 000 years of phenotypic change.
+Each trait (number of ribs and the diameter) consists of 63 samples spanning almost 14 000 years of phenotypic change.

+You can access the data by typing ```ribs_S.yellowstonensis```or ```diameter_S.yellowstonensis```.

 We will use these data to illustrate many of the functions implemented in evoTS.